Instagram Reels Not Working? 10 Fixes That Work in 2026

 #How Do You Fix Instagram Reels Not Loading or Playing?

-These are the playback fixes, ordered by what worked fastest in our testing.
+These are the playback fixes, ordered from fastest to most involved.
 Each one takes under 5 minutes.

 #1.
 Force-Close and Reopen Instagram